-Membership on the medical staff of Stony Brook University Hospital is a privilege which shall be extended only to professionally competent physicians and dentists, who continuously meet the qualifications, standards and requirements set forth in these bylaws.
+Membership on the medical staff of Stony Brook University Hospital is a privilege which shall be extended only to professionally competent physicians, dentists and midwives, who continuously meet the qualifications, standards and requirements set forth in these bylaws.

 A. QUALIFICATIONS.